 - Rather than start arguing with father about whether or not he ‘tried that’ the proper way, my path forward is to recognize my privileged position.
 I am experiencing what the father AND his daughter experience – frustration, helplessness, hopelessness and the resentment at doing ones best and receiving no results, appreciation or recognition.
 If my ‘best’ was not good enough for father, perhaps I am not good enough.

 - When I can reflect on this, perhaps right away or later in clinical consultation, I feel honored to have been allowed to experience their stuck system for myself.
 I am grateful for an inside view of the emotional challenge which faces father: to find a way to tolerate standing with old intolerable feelings and reflecting from that place until it is safe for his daughter to recognize her own feelings in him, allowing her to sense (over time) that there is less need to maintain the fierce, defensive walls between them.

 - This is the therapeutic potential of allowing ourselves to sit inside any client’s paralyzing double-bind.
-Just not too long.
+Just not for too long.